-- In 2009, le varroa, an extremely harmful parasite (nicknamed the "bee vampire"), Has appeared in Madagascar.
-The Malagasy beekeepers benefit from the experience of their European counterparts and are now developing effective techniques to fight against parasitosis.
+- In 2009, le varroa, an extremely harmful parasite (nicknamed the "bee vampire"), made its appearance in Madagascar.
+Malagasy beekeepers benefit from the experience of their European colleagues and are now developing effective techniques to combat parasitosis.

 The local market honey